mono/CppSharp/docs/GettingStarted.md

 Building in *Release* is recommended because else the Clang parser will be excruciatingly slow.

-Last updated to LLVM/Clang revision: `r198449`
+Last updated to LLVM/Clang revision: `r202563`

 ## Compiling on Mac OS X (experimental)

-Requirements: Clang revision >= 198625

 1. Clone CppSharp to `<CppSharp>`
 2. Clone LLVM to `<CppSharp>\deps\llvm`